Running Easily Down Through the Wood: Ex Libris Richard Adams

 I think the bookplate was designed and drawn by the illustrator Jennifer Campbell, who would later provide the interior ‘black and white drawings’ for Adams' short story collection The Iron Wolf and Other Stories (Allen Lane, 1980), published in the US as The Unbroken Web: Stories and Fables [isfdb].
 A fairly obvious connection, but I have been unable to find much (if any) biographical information about this illustrator.
 THE INTERNET SPECULATIVE FICTION DATABASE (ISFDB), linked to above, has, for example, no other works linked to this name [isfdb].
 She is not in Dictionary of British Book Illustrators: The Twentieth Century (John Murray, 1983).

-Two Jennifer Campbell illustrations from THE IRON WOLF
+Two Jennifer Campbell illustrations from The Iron Wolf

 There is also a FOLIO SOCIETY (FS) illustrator named Jennifer Campbell; credited in Folio 60 (covering publications to 2006) for drawings in three FS publications—Howards End (1973), La Dame aux Camélias (1975), and Twelve Stories (1978)from the 1970s.
 I believe this Jennifer Campbell to be the same artist.
 Again, I have unearthed little or no biographical information for this illustrator; FS provides a useful index of artists, but no other information.